sir-gon/dev-environment/README-Windows.md

 Then in a new terminal running zsh, [Install OMZ](README-Ubuntu.md#terminal-omz)

-## Tips Ubuntu WSL:
+## Tips Ubuntu WSL

 [pbcopy in Ubuntu WSL](https://lloydrochester.com/post/unix/wsl-pbcopy-pbpaste/)

 ## Install Docker client in Ubuntu linux subsystem packages

 Is (now) a configuration of Docker Desktop.
 Enable integration with WSL.

 # Visual Studio Code (extensions)